sectoramen/CloudFormationStuff/README.md

 ## ProwlerMultiAcctEC2toS3withSSMandSQS

 Same as above but for multiple accounts.
+You can specify a *space* separated list of accounts to scan.
+You must have the right permissions and be able to assume role on these accounts.